jaredhuling/oem/cran-comments.md

 ## Patch for 'oem'

-Fixed an error encountered by some Mac users, various c++ optimizations
+Fixed an error encountered by some Mac users, various c++ optimizations, tried to fix 'Found no calls to: ‘R_registerRoutines’, ‘R_useDynamicSymbols' error

 ## Test environments